-Great Food Destination / Greater Nashua Area: Granita Enoteca
+Great Food Destination / Greater Nashua: Granita Enoteca

 Once again, find a passion for Italy in Keene’s Railroad Square.
 The former Nicola’s space was updated in 2021 with a dedicated new entrance on the west side, so no more circling the building twice to find the door.
 The Tuscan look with bright yellows in the interior has been replaced with a clean and modern vibe, featuring warm tones of beige in the seating with black tablecloths for accents — very classy.